spearwolf/eventize/README.md

 ##### All kinds of `.off()` parameters in the summary

-`.off()` supports a number of variants that save you from having to cache the unsubscribe functions:
+`.off()` supports a number of variants, saving you from caching unsubscribe functions:

 | `.off()` parameter | description |
 |-|-|